ON SALE NOW: CU Presents announces 2019-20 season, featuring Grammy winners and more

-CU Presents is announcing its 2019-20 season, bringing another year of specially curated music, opera, dance and theatre to the University of Colorado Boulder campus.
+Single tickets for the CU Presents 2019-20 season are on sale now, bringing another year of specially curated music, opera, dance and theatre to the University of Colorado Boulder campus.
 The season features world-class professional acts in the Artist Series and the Grammy Award-winning Takács Quartet, as well as productions from CU performing arts students and faculty.

 Highlights from the Artist Series include an evening of acoustic jazz with the Grammy-winning Chick Corea Trilogy, a STEM-inspired vintage circus act from Cirque Mechanics, and an examination of the 1960s civil rights movement from the 2019 Grammy-winning Kronos Quartet.